mindphase2025/digital-continuation-of-humanity/technical_framework/Digital_Evolution_Environment.md

 Despite the existence of high-quality game engines such as Unreal Engine or Unity, their direct use "as is" is insufficient for our unique tasks.
 Deep modifications or development of proprietary components are necessary for the following reasons:

 **Priority of Physical Accuracy over Gaming Optimization**: Game engines are optimized for visual appeal and performance at the expense of absolute physical fidelity.
 They use approximations (e.g., baked lighting, simplified physics for mass objects) that are insufficient for teaching AI the fundamental laws of the universe's *sensory manifestations*.
-We need scientific-engineering precision in modeling light, sound, physical interactions, and chemistry, as neural networks must learn real-world patterns, not gaming "tricks."
+We need scientific-engineering precision in modeling light, sound, physical interactions, and chemistry.
+Importantly, this precision must be **sufficient for the development of complex sensory systems and cognitive functions at the level of advanced organisms (e.g., for detail allowing the formation of a cat's vision or a dog's olfaction), but not excessive for molecular or subatomic modeling, as our focus is on perception-level fidelity.** Neural networks must learn real-world patterns, not gaming "tricks."

 **Raw Sensory Data Extraction**: Standard game engines output already processed audiovisual data to the screen.
 We need to extract low-level, **raw sensory data** (complete light fields, precise sound waves, pressure distribution during tactile contact, chemical concentrations) with high resolution for each moment in time and each point in space.
 This requires deep access and modifications to the engine core.